 Portfolio loans are often priced differently than conventional loans because the lender is keeping more of the risk.

-Common differences you may see:
+Common differences you may see include:

 Shorter fixed periods or adjustable structures